Welcome to the SSQQ

 may share it as many times as you like.
 It is my hope that your group has as

 much fun solving the puzzle as I had creating it.
-I do have
+That said, I do have

 I like to receive credit for my work.